Dayann C writes about France and their chances at the upcoming Euros. He also looks at how the chaotic lead up to the tournament may affect Les Bleus.

 With the tournament opener tangibly close, the defence will be the most worrying aspect of the team for manager Didier Deschamps.
 Whilst both Lloris and Mandanda provide a secure first and second choice between the sticks and N’golo Kante’s tenacious work ethic will no doubt supply extra protection, the defensive selections will have to gel quickly.
 Adil Rami is likely to start ahead of Mangala for the spot alongside Laurent Koscielny and the communication that deserted the defensive system against Cameroon last week will need to be established rapidly.
 Patrice Evra and Bacary Sagna’s (likely starting full backs) experience either side will also be called upon to organise the disjointed defence.

 In recent tournaments, the national team has imploded off the field as much as it has disappointed on it.
 The events of Euro 2008, 2012 and more prominently the 2010 World Cup, left a sour taste, sullying the waters as public support back home waned.
 A flurry of behind the scenes petulance and disarray had damaged the reputation of the team, with performances on the field in those three major tournaments bearing the wounds.
 The 2014 World Cup did a lot to repair the damage between supporters and the team and the affinity only grew after the tragic attacks in Paris, November 2015.
 Didier Deschamps, the man who led team to its first and only world crown, all the more special as it was on home soil, had steadily remedied the issues that had hampered the team in recent memory.
 In 2014, the diminutive Mathieu Valbuena truly flourished, perhaps the first to really dictate the team’s attack in an enthralling manner since Zizou in 2006.
 The mood was upbeat going into last season with the notion that the team could truly focus on footballing issues in the run up to the tournament.
 But the cancerous tumour that once riddled the carcass reared its ugly head once again, as lead striker Karim Benzema and Mathieu Valbuena became embroiled in a sex scandal and a subsequent legal case.
-For the former, this was not the first such instance, with his absence from the 2010 World Cup squad also owing something to the sex scandal he was involved in at the time.
+For anyone else, this wouldn’t have resulted in a legal case and it would have been a civil matter between the two people that met on an online Anal Dating service.
+However, for the former, this was not the first such instance, with his absence from the 2010 World Cup squad also owing something to the sex scandal he was involved in at the time.
+Whether his antics involved experiencing a blowjob from a specific type of machine because it’s one of the best around, is yet to be known.
+But it must have been something significant if it meant that he couldn’t be involved in the biggest tournament in world football.

 The implication of this occurrence was that the defendant (Benzema) left his position in the squad untenable.
 On the flip side, coupled with a very difficult season with injuries, Valbuena has also been omitted from the final 23 man squad, leaving the team short of one fantastic player.
 Valbuena has been quite gracious in the handling of the situation, stating that he was in support of the team and any feelings he had would be vented in the aftermath of the tournament, so as not to disrupt the atmosphere.
 Benzema was not quite so cordial, disparaging Deschamps by claiming he had succumbed to racism in France, quite a claim for a player who is being accused of a crime.
 His comments have been overlooked by those within the squad whilst more emblematic heroes of the past, such as Lilian Thuram, have voiced their disappointment at Benzema’s whimsical accusations.
 The repercussion of this entire fracas is the loss of two vastly experienced players; although I personally am not a fan of Benzema’s performances in the national team, Valbuena’s predicament is one that induces sympathy considering what he has to offer.